Tips for Parents

 Six Tips for Ensuring Second Language Learning Success for Kids

 Learning a second language in early childhood offers a lifetime of benefits for a child.
 Research shows that learning a second language at an early age has positive effects on a child’s intellectual growth and cognitive development.
 It sharpens a child’s overall literacy skills and helps the child develop a greater sensitivity to language, a better ear for listening, and a stronger appreciation for other cultures.

 To ensure early second language learning success, parents and teachers should:

 - Expose children to a second language early when the brain is most receptive to language development.
-Research shows that a critical “window of opportunity” for language learning occurs in early childhood.
-During this period, children can learn a second language just as naturally as their first and with native-like fluency.
+Research shows that an ideal “window of opportunity” for language learning occurs in early childhood.
+During this period, with sufficient exposure, children can learn a second language just as naturally as their first and with native-like fluency.

 - Teach children a second language using “immersion.”
 Leading language experts have demonstrated that complete immersion in the second language (i.e. speaking and hearing only the second language for a period of time) is the most efficient and effective way to get children thinking and speaking a second language.